 Management Structure

-The Centre has a management team of Hospital Director, Medical Director, Head of Nursing and Clinical Services and Operations Manager.
+The Hospital has a management team of Hospital Director, Medical Director, Head of Nursing and Clinical Services, Operations Manager and Senior Finance Manager.
 The appointee will be managerially accountable to the Hospital Director and professionally accountable to the Medical Director.

 Job Plan &Probation